Xming

 XLaunch.xsd The XLaunch XML Schema Definition file.

-Xmingrc The Xming server resource configuration file.
-See its manual.
+Xmingrc The Xming server resource configuration file(s).

-font-dirs is supplied containing...
+font-dirs is typically supplied containing...

 # font-dirs